lexnederbragt/MBV3070-H19/lab/4_Functions_and_Modules.md

 NOTE: any variables defined in the function is not available outside of it.
 Any results that is created in it must be returned to the outside using the return statement.

-Run the script, using hbb.fsa as the fasta dna input file, translationtable.txt as the translation table input file, and then name the output what you feel like.
+Run the script, using hbb.fna as the fasta dna input file, translationtable.txt as the translation table input file, and then name the output what you feel like.
 The output file should not already exist in the directory that you are in, but the input file should.

 ## Using it as a module